Homemade Non-Dairy Milk: The Ultimate Guide for Making Dairy-Free Milk With or Without a Blender

 Store plant-based milk powder in an airtight container in a cool, dry place.

-You can extend the shelf life by storing the powder in a properly sealed Mylar bag with an oxygen absorber.
+You can extend the shelf life by storing the powder in the freezer or in a properly sealed Mylar bag with an oxygen absorber.
 Extra-thick Mylar bags create sunlight- and moisture-free environments for optimal food storage.
-Individually wrapped oxygen absorbers are much easier to work with and ensure you get the most out of each packet.
-They give you time to prepare any food item for storage before exposing all of the absorbers in the pack to oxygen.
+Individually wrapped oxygen absorbers are much easier to work with and ensure you get the most out of each packet since you won’t expose all the absorbers to oxygen simultaneously.

 Most sources suggest that vegan milk powder stored in an oxygen-free container lasts up to two years.
 Some sources suggest even up to 20 years!